jeremytammik/tbc/a/2030_travel_doors.md

 - Extract the start and end points of each line from the door geometry instance
 - Construct an imaginary line corresponding to the door location (the bounding box includes door swing, so not proper for my case)
-- Examin the intersection of this imaginary line with the curves of the path of travel lines
+- Examine the intersection of this imaginary line with the curves of the path of travel lines

 **Answer:**
 Glad to hear that you found an approach that works reliably for all door instances.